-The main regulatory bodies are the Head of the Government ("HOG"), the Ministry of Geology and Mines ("MGM"), the Ministry of Finance and the Angolan Central Bank ("BNA").
+The main regulatory bodies are the Head of the Government ("HOG"), the Ministry of Mineral Resources and Petroleum ("MMRP"), the Ministry of Finance and the Angolan Central Bank ("BNA").

-Empresa Nacional de Diamantes de Angola - Endiama E.P. ("Endiama" - which is deemed as the national concessionaire for diamonds, rare metals and rare earth elements) and Empresa Nacional de Ferro de Angola - Ferrangol - E.P. ("Ferrangol" - which is the national concessionaire for iron, gold and other miscellaneous minerals) have certain regulatory and supervisory powers.
-It is also worth mentioning the Market Regulatory Agency for Gold (approved by Presidential Decree 2/14, of 2 January 2014), but this is still waiting for effective implementation, which has as a main purpose to organise, regulate and supervise the gold market.
+Brief reference should also be made to: (a) Empresa Nacional de Diamantes de Angola - Endiama E.P. ("Endiama" - the national concessionaire for diamonds, rare metals and rare earth elements); (b) Empresa Nacional de Ferro de Angola - Ferrangol - E.P. ("Ferrangol" - the national concessionaire for noble materials, ferrous and non-ferrous metals); (c) the Market Regulatory Agency for Gold (entrusted with the organisation, regulation and supervision of the gold market); and (d) SODIAM - Sociedade de Comercialização de Diamantes de Angola, S.A. (the single channel for marketing of all diamond productions extracted from Angola).

-1.3 Describe any other sources of law affecting the mining industry.
+Describe any other sources of law affecting the mining industry.

-There are many other miscellaneous statutes applicable to the mining industry, such as the private investment law (Law 14/15 of 11 August 2011), the general labour law (Law 7/15 of 15 June 2015), the foreign exchange law (Law 5/97 of 27 June 1997) and the environmental law (Law 5/98 of 19 June 1998), among others.
+There are many other miscellaneous statutes applicable to the mining industry, remarkably the Private Investment Law (Law 10/18, of 26 June 2018), the General Labour Law (Law 7/15, of 15 June 2015), the Foreign Exchange Law (Law 5/97, of 27 June 1997) and the Environmental Law (Law 5/98, of 19 June 1998), among others.